 APC Book Club

 Calling all readers!
 APC Book Club meets on the 2nd Tuesday of each month at 7 p.m. in Fellowship Hall.
 All are welcome…bring a friend.
 Even if you have not read or finished the book, join the lively discussion.
 Contact .

-- December 12: Christmas Party / Book Swap
+- December 11: Book Club Christmas Party & Book Swap

 Presbyterian Women (PW) Circles